The operating room door opened, Dr. Phong entered the waiting area:

 - Mom… I'm here.
 Everyone is here…

 At a small tea room in the heart of the city, Phong and Thuy's wedding anniversary party took place in a cozy atmosphere.
-Soft yellow lights shone down on the tables covered with white tablecloths, the clinking of glasses mixed with the sound of laughter, as peaceful as a nostalgic song.
+Soft yellow lights shone on the tables covered with white tablecloths, the clinking of glasses mixed with the sound of laughter, as gentle as a nostalgic song.
 The piano suddenly sounded slowly and passionately.
 The first notes were played, Phong frowned slightly.
 There was something very familiar.

 Then… a voice rang out.